Ant weighs financial holding company to placate regulators, sources say

 China’s banking and insurance regulator on Tuesday warned consumers to guard against borrowing spurred by internet finance platforms that hide the real costs of such debt.

-Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; Additional reporting by Maria Ponnezhath in Bengaluru; writing by Sumeet Chatterjee; editing by Clarence Fernandez and Jason Neely
+Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; Additional reporting by Maria Ponnezhath and Munsif Vengattil in Bengaluru; Writing by Sumeet Chatterjee; Editing by Clarence Fernandez and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.